 At one point Ed had every APBA Baseball product making his APBA Baseball card collection the biggest and most complete collection known, until he gave it away.

 George W. Bush (2001).
-After narrowly missing in his bit to represent the 19th congressional district In 1978, Mr. Bush created a series of small, independent oil exploration companies, including Bush Exploration (originally Arbusto Energy).
+After narrowly missing in his bid to represent the 19th congressional district in 1978, Mr. Bush created a series of small, independent oil exploration companies, including Bush Exploration (originally Arbusto Energy).
 After merging with the larger Spectrum 7 in 1984, Mr. Bush became chairman.